ykgoon/casperjs-docker/README.md

 casperjs-docker
 ===============

-Dockerfile to create Docker image with casper.js running on Ubuntu 14.04
+Build a Docker image with with casper.js running on Ubuntu 14.04.

+Items installed are:

+# 'casper.js'
+# 'phantom.js'
+# 'node.js'
+# 'nodemailer' (for automated email upon test-failure)